ChristelleFDZ/Project_Arctic_circle_theorem/README.md

 image3  #2 images?

-Warning: the phenomenon of the arctic circle is specific to diamond azteque; a typical tiling of the square does not contain any frozen areas, and the arrangement of the dominoes is totally random.
+Warning: the phenomenon of arctic circle is specific to diamond aztec; a typical tiling of the square does not contain any frozen areas, and the arrangement of dominoes is totally random.

 image 4
 #### <font color="blue">Goals</font>

-For our project, we want to represent the arctic phenomenon in the form of animation(widget or gif).
+For our project, we want to represent arctic phenomenon in form of animation(widget or gif).
 The goal is to relate the previous information in a simple and fun way accessible to all.
 For this we will have in :